-What are the advantages of using the NCERT Solutions for Class 10 English Chapter 2?
+What are the advantages of using NCERT Solutions for Class 10 English Chapter 2?

 1. The solutions are available in PDF format with a free download option.

-3. Simple and understandable language is used to make learning fun for the students.
+3. Simple and understandable language makes learning fun for the students.

 4. NCERT Solutions at BYJU’S strictly adhere to the CBSE syllabus and exam pattern.

-5. Students can learn the chapter in both online and offline mode without any time limits.
+5. Students can learn the chapter in both online and offline modes without any time limits.